GuoshenLi/Deep-Reinforcement-Learning-for-the-Fighter-Theater/README.md

 ## How to train the network?
 * **Unzip the zip file Fighter_DQN_2015Nature.zip or Fighter_Double_DQN first**

-* Train the network with the following parameters **Do not import any saved networks!!**
+* Train the network with the following parameters and **Do not import any saved networks!!**
 ```
 OBSERVE = 100000. # timesteps to observe before training
 EXPLORE = 1000000. # frames over which to anneal epsilon